 - 200ml milk

-Your child will not always need a follow-up carbohydrate snack, particularly if they are on insulin pump therapy.
+Your child will not always need a follow-up carbohydrate snack - see note for children on insulin pump therapy.

 Some strategies to reduce the risk of hypoglycaemia at night are:

 - aiming for glucose levels of 4 to 8 mmol/L during the day, at bedtime and overnight is the best way to avoid hypos at night